jhennies/AMST2/README.md

 To test the installation, we recommend using this dataset: https://www.ebi.ac.uk/empiar/EMPIAR-10311/

-You can select only the first 32 tif slices (slice_0000.tif to slice_0031.tif) for download to generate a suitable test dataset.
+You can select only the first 32 tif slices (slice_0000.tif to slice_0031.tif) for download, in order to generate a suitable test dataset.
 The examples were tested specifically with this fraction of the dataset, thus this should work properly.

 Check out the most recent example for [pre alignment and AMST](examples/simple_pre_alignment_and_amst.md)